nashville-software-school/client-side-mastery/book-5-a-sink-repair/chapters/AS_SORT_BY_COMPLETE.md

-# Sorting Objects in an Array
+# Explorer 2: Sorting Service Requests

 Modify the `getRequests()` method in the data access module to return an array of service request objects that are sorted by their completion status.
 Incomplete ones should be displayed first.
 As soon as a service request is completed, it should be marked with a different color and sorted to the bottom of the list.